Dovre Line: Accidents

 The original Dovre Line was completed and officially opened on 17 September 1921.
 The inauguration ended on a tragic note when the train returning from the celebrations collided just after leaving Trondheim in the Nidareid train disaster the next day.
 The worst Norwegian railway disaster in peacetime also happened on the Dovre Line on 22 February 1975 when two trains collided one kilometer north of Tretten station, killing 27 people and wounding 25.
 There were approximately 800 people on the two trains.

 Plans

-The government has plans for building double track on the section between Eidsvoll and Doknes and Minnesund–Kleverud–Steinsrud between 2010 and 2019, to increase the speed and capacity on the today very crowded section between Eidsvold and Hamar.
-There are also plans for new crossing sections and expand existing crossing sections to at least 600 meters.
-For a later introduction there are plans of double track all the way between Eidsvold and Lillehammer.
-The government has an ambition to do so by 2030.
+The section between Eidsvoll and Hamar is currently being rebuilt and partly realigned as a double track line capable of 200-250 km/h.
+Some sections has already been opened, and the whole section is scheduled to be complete by 2027.

+Further north, there may be constructed some shorter double track sections between Hamar and Lillehammer.
+North of Lillehammer there are no plans for larger expansions.
+Longer crossing loops and renewal of the existing line and its infrastructure are the only plans in the foreseeable future.